HousingAnywhere: History

 In 2009, HousingAnywhere’s founder Niels Van Deuren was pursuing a degree in International Business Administration at the Rotterdam School of Management, which included a semester exchange to the National University of Singapore.
 He then faced the challenges of finding a room in Singapore, and came up with the idea of HousingAnywhere.
 As a result, he established HousingAnywhere.com as a student-to-student messaging forum for room subletting.
 In the upcoming years, the platform expanded its services to other European countries, including Spain, France, Germany, and Denmark.

 HousingAnywhere’s business model was based on selling memberships to universities for a fee.
 Universities promoted the services on their own communication channels so that students could see the available accommodation for them.
 Students who had accommodation and were soon to embark on an exchange would advertise their properties on the platform, while interested students would respond with their requirements.

 In 2014, the platform developed its own integrated booking system, which transformed a student-to-student messaging forum into a rental platform based on a booking model.
-Djordy Seelmann, current HousingAnywhere’s CEO, appointed in 2018, was involved since the start in the product development for the booking platform.

 In 2015 HousingAnywhere secured initial funding in a seed round followed by a €5 million in a Series A funding round from venture capital firm henQ and Real Web, operator of immobiliare.it in 2017.

 In 2017, it was recognized as the 4th most innovative company in the Netherlands and the 1st in Rotterdam by the Dutch Chamber of Commerce.

 The company received €6 million in Series B funding led by Vostok New Ventures, along with existing investors Real Web and henQ in 2018.

 HousingAnywhere raised €24 million in Series C funding, acquiring Kamernet to expand its presence in the Netherlands and other European countries in 2021.

 In June 2023, HousingAnywhere expanded to key cities in the UK and the US.
 It also secured €8 million in debt financing from BNP Paribas in 2023.

 In the Deloitte Tech Fast 50 ranking for the Netherlands, it secured the 21st position in 2023 and the 36th position in 2022.
 The company received recognition from DISQ in 2023, 2022, and 2021.